teterholdings/Synthea_Symptoms/README.md

 This is the code repository for Team TeMa's proposed research area using Bayesian methods to investigate symptoms and underlying causes based on Synthea-generated data.

+## Abstract.

+Diagnosing an ailment is essentially a Bayesian problem; a doctor only knows what she can observe and must use this information to infer the patient's condition.
+In this effort, we provide a prototype implementation that uses Synthea-generated synthetic electronic health records (EHRs) to study the complicated relationships between sets of symptoms and the likelihoods of possible underlying causes.
+The goal of this work is to determine the most likely patient pathologies based on a given set of observed symptoms and patient demographics.
+We apply two distinct methods aimed at achieving this goal.
+Our first method relies on a strictly empirical analysis of synthetic EHRs to obtain posterior pathology probabilities.
+Our second approach uses the synthetic EHRs to populate probability distribution functions in a graph-based machine learning model.
+We give a qualitative and quantitative comparison of these two methods.
+Finally, we show how we validated these models, demonstrate how they can be used as a mechanism for validating the outputs of Synthea, and suggest promising research applications of the methods we have proposed.

+More detail about the analysis methods employed can be found in the project report at `/write-up/submission.pdf` in this repository.

+## What this code does.

+The code in this repository uses Synthea to generate synthetic health records and symptoms data, ingests that data into a Mongo database backend, and hosts a browser-based (python flask) application that enables a user to select a set of symptoms, a patient age, patient gender, and the desired analysis method (empirical or Bayesian network; for details see the project report at `/write-up/submission.pdf`).
+The application executes the selected method to find the most likely pathologies and associated posterior probabilities.
+Selected symptoms and resulting pathologies can be analyzed in more detail by following subsequent links.
+In each case, the application carries out all of the analyses using the selected method.
+When multiple symptoms are selected, the app conducts the analysis assuming all symptoms are simultaneously present and result from the same underlying cause.
+As a result, many combinations of symptoms return no results because they are unlikely to occur together due to a single pathology.

+The Bayesian network analysis take about 1-3 minutes, which is considerably longer than the empirical analysis because of the computational resources required to build the factor graph and propagate the sum-product algorithm to all nodes.

 ## Prerequisites.